varunn-ranaa/Taskify-Smart_Task_Schedular/README.md

-# 📝 Taskify – Smart Task Schedular
+# 📝 Taskify – Smart Task Scheduler

-**Taskify** is a full-stack to-do list application that lets users manage their tasks efficiently with time-based alerts, priority levels, and real-time notifications.
+The Taskify project follows a modular and scalable full-stack web development approach using the MERN-like stack (excluding React for now).
+The backend is implemented using Node.js and Express.js, providing RESTful API endpoints to handle all task-related operations, including task creation, deletion, updating, and retrieval.
+These APIs ensure clean communication between the frontend and the server,MongoDB database connected through Mongoose, is used to store task data persistently.
+The web application that lets users manage their tasks efficiently with time-based alerts, priority levels, and real-time notifications.

 ## 🚀 Features